Add this analytics code

 Ball Return Method:

-- Use a mat and net.
+• Use a Golf Putting Mat and net.

-- Observe how the ball returns from the net to gauge direction.
+• Observe how the ball returns from the net to gauge direction.

 Metronome Drill: